railtoolkit/schema/doc/Rolling-Stock.md

 ## Attributes in "trains"

-All attributes for a train are collected under the array `trains: -` in alphabetical order:
+All attributes for a train are collected under `trains: -` in alphabetical order:

 | Attributes                   | Data Type    | Necessity    | Description |
 | ---------------------------- | ------------ | ------------ | ----------- |